Practice Assurance guidance for sole practitioners and new / smaller firms

 Statutory accounts disclosures

 Accounts are the public output of your work and you should take great care to ensure you produce a quality product.
 You should ensure your procedures and training are up to date so all accounts issued by you are fully compliant with current laws and accounting standards.
 This could include using specialist software and disclosure checklists.
 Any procedures and training should cover any specialist clients such as charities or pension schemes.
 There are resources on our website to help you.
-You can also join our Financial Reporting Faculty which will give you access to more resources in this area.
+You can also join our Corporate Reporting Faculty which will give you access to more resources in this area.

 Tax evasion and avoidance continue to be of concern to the government and to the public at large.
 This is because the government estimates that very large amounts of tax that it should receive are not being declared.
 There is also a public perception that some people are cheating the system and that this is unfair.
 Given these concerns, firms must be mindful of their conduct in this area.
 You should have systems and procedures in place to ensure that all principals and staff do the right thing for both the client and wider society.